Minimal EDC in Shiny

 5. Customizable validation definition (via google sheets or similar collaboration software)

-6. Allow configurable access (user role setting)
+6. Allow configurable file access settings (user role definition)

 9. CFR 21 Part 11 compliance capable.